 - It monitors visitor history by IP

-All stats are neatly presented in easy to navigate pages that can be disabled in the plugin’s options screen.
+All stats are neatly presented in easy to navigate dashboard pages.
 Those pages include:

 - Visitor Spy

 Over to you…